Dimcikovski/MyRecipeBook/README.md

 # My Recipe Book

-This repository contains the solution for interview assingment from Sourcico : https://github.com/Sourcico/tests/blob/master/Angular/Recipes.md.
+Simple recipe book frontend app with NGRX state managment.
 This solutions consist of a Angular frontend application and a mock REST API using https://github.com/typicode/json-server.

 # Roles